En person som skär en träbräda med en kniv.

 We continuously work on being inclusive and accessible to all kinds of groups.
 The museum collaborates with organizations such as SFI (Swedish For Immigrants), Kompis Sverige and Barn till Ensamma Mammor (Children of Single Moms).
 Refugees also have free admission at the museum.

-The Viking Museum and Restaurant Eld arrange charity events where we invite our suppliers to contribute with food and giveaways.
-We have for instance collaborated with House of Ukraine Stockholm in organizing an evening for Ukrainian mothers and their children.
-We always encourage our staff to volunteer at these events.
+The Viking Museum and Restaurant Eld also arrange charity events where we invite our suppliers to contribute food and donations.
+For example, we have collaborated with House of Ukraine Stockholm to organize an evening for Ukrainian mothers and their children.

 History meets Future